This article is going to discuss Everest Base Camp Weather and Climate in a detailed manner.

-As a whole the temperature is very pleasant you can simply trek on the T-shirt during the sunny day.
+As a whole the temperature is very pleasant you can simply trek on the T-shirt on a sunny day.
 In spring, the wind speed also drops down to 14 km/hr.

-This is a second popular trekking season in Nepal, which why you’ll encounter with lots of trekkers.
+This is a second popular trekking season in Nepal, which why you’ll encounter lots of trekkers.

-Although, the Everest Base Camp weather and climate is not hot and the intenseness of coldness is dropped to some extent.
+Although, the Everest Base Camp weather and climate are not hot and the intenseness of coldness is dropped to some extent.

 During monsoon seasons at the high altitude areas above 4,000 m remain occasionally dry.
 While in the low altitudes area rainfall occurs frequently.
-But it doesn’t seem that bad as after the rain the weather clears and you’ll get breathtaking views of mountain and waterfall.
+But it doesn’t seem that bad as after the rain the weather clears and you’ll get breathtaking views of mountains and waterfalls.

 If you’re planning to trek in this season then you need to be mentally, physically, and technically prepared for unexpected rainfall.

-Besides this, if you’re planning to trek from Jiri to camp then you need to be aware that trail will be very muddy, slippery and full of leeches up to Phakding.
+Besides this, if you’re planning to trek from Jiri to camp then you need to be aware that the trail will be very muddy, slippery, and full of leeches up to Phakding.

 Despite these things, there are some advantages too.
 Although it is not suggested the time to trek to Everest Base Camp.
 As it rainfalls in lower elevations below 3000 m and snowfalls in the high elevations.

-You need to bring the rain jacket and also the thick layered jacket.
+You need to bring a rain jacket and also a thick layered jacket.
 However, at the end of this season, it starts to get cold.
 The main benefit of trekking in the monsoon is you’ll get less busy trial.

-In Nepal, autumn seasons lies between from September to November.
+In Nepal, the autumn seasons lie between September to November.
 This is the most popular time because the weather is at its best, particularly in October and November.

 Although this is not the warmest time of the year, but also this period provides a pleasant temperature for trekking.
 The nights are pretty cold but don’t get super cold like they do in the winter.